NotDaniHere/codeforces/README.md

 ## License

 This repository is for educational purposes.
-Please do not plagiarize for contest submissions.